vrm-c/vrm-specification/specification/VRMC_vrm-1.0-beta/lookAt.md

 expression type can also be set to morph type and UV type

+## Reference position

+LookAt has a reference position.
+This reference position is used for angle calculation of the eye gaze control.
+Also, some applications often uses the references position for getting and setting first person view of the model.

+The reference position is evaluated using `head` bone of Humanoid and its local coordinate offset `offsetFromHeadBone`.

+> Implementation note: If the model does not specify `offsetFromHeadBone`, implementations should fall back to a preferrable value.

 ## Adjusting the range of movement of the eyes

 * rangeMapHorizontalInner